alexsbryant/todo1/todo1/README.md

+A simple Todo App, using React and some external styling with Google Fonts and Awesome Fonts.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.